Summary

 What it does say is that “we built a fair algorithm” is not a statement that can be made without specifying which fairness criterion was satisfied and which was not.
 It is not a statement that can be defended on purely technical grounds.
 And it is not a statement that escapes political accountability by hiding behind mathematical precision.

-The fairness debate in AI is, at its core, a debate about which errors we are willing to make, in whom, with what consequences.
+The fairness debate in AI is, in part, a debate about which errors we are willing to make, in whom, with what consequences.
 The theorem makes that debate unavoidable.
 Whether we have the vocabulary and the will to conduct it in those terms is a different question entirely.

 References